lexingxie/cmLab/content/post/compute-power_howto.md

 ### Nectar and NCI
 If your computing requirements are beyond the capabilities of both `arco` and `braun`, you may consider using [NCI](http://nci.org.au/) or [NECTAR](https://nectar.org.au/).

+* NCI is a high-performance computing cluster, we have cpu hour quota (typically tens of thousands per quarter) for data- and cpu- intensive parrallel jobs.
   You can register as a new user of NCI by following instructions [here](http://nci.org.au/access/user-registration/register-new-user/) using your ANU email address and connect it with project **v89**.
 There is also [a nice user guide](https://opus.nci.org.au/display/Help/Raijin+User+Guide).

-**How to register NECTAR?**
+* NECTAR research cloud hosts virtual machines.
+  We have an allocation of several dozen VMs, there's usually a few free at any given time.
+These are for long-running jobs, or jobs needing dedicated environment.
+You can first login with your ANU credentials at https://dashboard.rc.nectar.org.au/auth/login/?next=/, then ask to be added to the group project.

 ### Helpful shortcuts for fast accessing arco/braun
 1. Passwordless ssh: Generate ssh key (if it doesn't exists inside your `~/.ssh/`) using command `ssh-keygen -t rsa` and copy the content of `~/.ssh/id_rsa.pub` to file `~/.ssh/authorized_keys` of braun/arco.
 Then you will be able to ssh without password.